Make-School-Courses/FEW-1.1-Web-Foundations/07-JavaScript-Functions-and-Variables/README.md

 # JavaScript Functions and Variables

 JavaScript is the language of the browser.
-Use it to create complex user interactions, manage data, and add logic and complext functionality to your web pages.
+Use it to create complex user interactions, manage data, and add logic and complex functionality to your web pages.

-JavaScript has many of the fearures found in other languages and some features unique to itself.
+JavaScript has many of the features found in other languages and some features unique to itself.

-## Learning Objectives/Competencies
+## Learning Objectives

 1. Use JavaScript in a web page
 1. Identify where JavaScript can be used within an HTML document